aquametalabs/aquameta/README.md

 I'll take a guess what old Edgar Codd would do:  Put everything in the database!

-Aquameta is the result of many years of exploring the outcomes of starting from this first principle.
-We've modeled the web stack and the database *as relational data*.
+Aquameta is the result of many years of exploring the outcomes of this thought experiment.
+We've modeled the web stack and the database *as relational data*, and prototyped the tools for making this a conceivably pleasant experience.
 The result is a huge database schema that, while daunting from a distance, should be instantly familiar to anyone who already knows web development.
 It is everything you already know, just represented in the language of data.

 Through this process of exploring a "datafied" web stack, we have climbed many mountains, explored many valleys, seen the lay of the land, and can say with 100% certainty: